ReinerBforartists/comfyui_auto_prompt_schedule/README.md

 To install Auto Prompt Schedule in addition to an existing installation of ComfyUI, you need to follow the following steps:

+### Manually

 1. goto `ComfyUI/custom_nodes` dir in terminal(cmd).
 No witchcraft.
 Simply navigate to the folder in the windows explorer.
 Then in the explorer header type in cmd, and the terminal will open in this path.
 2. Type `git clone https://github.com/ReinerBforartists/comfyui_auto_prompt_schedule`.
 Wait for the download to finish.
 3. Restart ComfyUI

+### In the Manager
+1. Search for the Auto Prompt Schedule node in the Custom Nodes manager.
+2. Install

 The node appears in the category Text.
-And it is Auto Prompt Schedule
+And is called Auto Prompt Schedule.

 ## Usage